thelonehegelian/linux-server-udacity/README.md

 - $ python books.py
 - Wait for the message "Books Added"
 - Restart Apache to launch the app: $ sudo service apache2 restart
-- Go to 167.71.128.240
+- Go to 167.71.128.240.
+The app should be working now.
+- For debugging: $ sudo tail -20 /var/log/apache2/error.log
 #### Last checks
 - these two might not have installed through the requirement.txt, Install now if there are errors:
 - $ pip install SQLAlchemy
 - $ pip install psycopg2
 - check if remote connections to Postgresql are disabled: $ sudo nano /etc/postgresql/10/main/pg_hba.conf Permissions should look like this:

 - | local         | replication   | |      all      |     peer      |